ExtendRealityLtd/VRTK/Assets/VRTK/Documentation/API.md

 ### Class Variables

- * `public enum InteractionType` - The interaction type.
-   * `None` - No interaction has affected the object appearance.
-   * `Touch` - The touch interaction has affected the object appearance.
-   * `Untouch` - The untouch interaction has affected the object appearance.
-   * `Grab` - The grab interaction has affected the object appearance.
-   * `Ungrab` - The ungrab interaction has affected the object appearance.
-   * `Use` - The use interaction has affected the object appearance.
-   * `Unuse` - The unuse interaction has affected the object appearance.
  * `public enum ValidInteractingObject` - The valid interacting object.
    * `Anything` - Any GameObject is considered a valid interacting object.
    * `EitherController` - Only a game controller is considered a valid interacting objcet.